c6z3h/My_Projects/README.md

     2. Look through code to understand what is going wrong.
     3. Troubleshoot again.
 - Implement, and optimize.
 Then apply to another problem.

+## Project 3: LUMO$
+- Automation of logged expenses transfer from Telegram saved messages to Excel using BeautifulSoup and Python.